Ischemic hepatitis: Mechanism

 The mechanism of ischemic hepatitis depends on the etiopathogenetic origin, be it a cardiomyopathy, cardiac tamponade, trauma, or bleeding.
 Usually ischemic hepatitis reveals itself after a hypotensive event with increased levels of aminotransferases.
 Because of this, hypotension is thought to be one of the primary insults leading to ischemic hepatitis.

 Diagnosis

-Blood testing usually shows high levels of the liver transaminase enzymes, AST and ALT, which may exceed 10,000 U/L. It has been found that those who suffer from ischemic hepatitis had significant cardiac disease as well.
+Blood testing usually shows markedly high elevations of both liver transaminase enzymes, AST and ALT, which may exceed 10,000 U/L. It has been found that those who suffer from ischemic hepatitis had significant cardiac disease as well.

 As a measure of precaution, paracetamol levels and a toxicology screening should be completed to evaluate for possible toxin-mediated injury; it is also imperative to be able to exclude the possibility of acute viral hepatitis.

 Related conditions

 Ischemic hepatitis is related to another condition called congestive hepatopathy.
 Congestive hepatopathy includes a number of liver disorders that occur in right-sided heart failure.
 The medical term congestive hepatopathy is used, however, the term cardiac cirrhosis is convention.
 These two entities can coexist in an affected individual.